FREQUENTLY ASKED QUESTIONS

 -We work with local experts who we fund to deliver workshops to our communities.
 These workshops speak openly about women’s health and collective challenges faced by women, with a key aim to reduce stigma around periods.
 These workshops provide education on female reproductive health, on menstrual health, and on how to use sanitary products.

-Provide thousands of reusable sanitary products
+Our ‘SANITARY SUPPLY’ programme - providing thousands of reusable sanitary products

 -We work with local suppliers of sanitary products who fulfil our orders.
 We provide every attendant of our women’s workshops with a reusable sanitary kit.
 We also do our best to keep community schools stocked with menstrual health products.